-- The Workshop was oversubscribed and with over 100 attendees from biotech, pharmaceutical & technology/data industries.
+- The Workshop was oversubscribed and with nearly 100 attendees from biotech, pharmaceutical & technology/data industries.
 With good representation covering larger Pharma, biotech, start-ups, tech/data and academic scientific community.

 - Speakers and presentations in the workshop

 - 5 full-length research presentations (slide decks with speakers’ permission),

 - 3 highly engaging panel discussions, and two brainstorming events: one during the workshop itself, and another in the break-out meetings during the main Pistoia conference on the next day.

 - Over 50 Pistoia conference attendees joined our break-out session on October 10th, making it even stronger and more diverse.

 - The key topic highlighted in brainstorming and break-outs was data & data quality: